 Spark:York Director, Joe Gardham

-Included within Spark:York will be a number of independent, local businesses and entrepreneurs, including:
+Included within Spark:York will be 24 independent, local businesses and entrepreneurs, including:

 - Street food kiosks – unique street food not found elsewhere in the City

 - Beverage kiosks – serving alcohol and non-alcohol based drinks, tapping into the early evening, European-style way of drinking and socialising